Arbitration Appraisal Clause Hearings

 The requirements to become a Certified Special Automotive Arbitrator are:

 1.)
-Minimum of 8 years auto damage and value claims experience.
+Minimum of 8 years auto damage and auto value claims experience.

 2.)
 Minimum of 7 continuing education units correlated to automotive value and/or damage appraisal.

-There is a simple choice when keeping auto value and damage arbitration costs to a minimum: Consider the technological approach with Lance Coren, an expert in the Alternative Dispute Resolution arena for over ten (10) years.
+There is a simple choice when keeping auto value and damage arbitration costs to a minimum: Consider the technological approach with Lance Coren, an expert in the Alternative Dispute Resolution arena for over twenty (20) years.

 Lance Coren will discuss with you the outline of the matter in question to assess whether mediation is the most applicable way forward.
 Remember that resorting to mediation does not affect your rights.
 Mediation may not be the correct route, but you will have to consider it within the new civil procedure rule.
 A court will support a stay while settlement by mediation is attempted.
 You may want to suggest mediation as the appropriate settlement technique for the particular dispute to the opposing side.